IS Comprehensive Review Policy

 Following the submission of the answer to the integrative question, each student is given an Oral Examination.
 This must be taken in the same semester when the student answered the integrative question.
 The oral exam is approximately a two-hour closed exam.
 The student may bring notes, papers, and any other materials to the oral examination.

 The comprehensive exam committee for each student is a three member committee.
 Two members are faculty from the concentration area selected by the student.
 The student is to ask faculty members to serve on the comprehensive exam committee.
 The examinee’s mentor is excluded from the committee.
 The Graduate Program Director appoints the third committee member from faculty serving on the Graduate Program Committee.
+Once the student has all the committee member’s names, the student should schedule the oral examination by asking committee members for their availability.

 The Oral Examination begins with the student giving a presentation on the answer to the integrative question.
 The presentation should not exceed thirty minutes.
 Following the presentation, the comprehensive exam committee examines the student on the answer to the integrative question, the selected concentration area and methodological analysis.
 In addition, the student should be prepared for in-depth and detailed discussions on all the papers on the respective readings lists; that is, the general Information Systems knowledge, methodology analysis and the selected area reading list.
 While the student should be extremely competent in understanding and discussing these papers, the student should augment these readings by appropriate additional papers.
 The student should also be prepared to discuss the research that was the focus of the Independent Studies courses.